 Tip: If you are seeking a budget friendly alternative, check out Westfield Countryside in Clearwater.
 This mall features a range of mid end retailers, plus is home to numerous fun amenities including a movie theater, an arcade, and a real ice rink!

 Address: 2223 N Westshore Blvd, Tampa, FL 33607

 Al Lopez is a gorgeous park located next to Raymond James Stadium, where the Tampa Bay Bucaneers play.
 As one of Tampa’s shadiest parks, it’s a great place to visit during the hotter, sunnier season.
 Amenities include picnic tables, fishing piers, fitness stations, and a dog park.
 The highlight here is a 1.2 mile long asphalt trail.
 The flat and easy terrain makes this recreational path just perfect for jogging or biking.
 Because the park is so scenic, you will likely want to take a few loops around!

 Address: 4810 N Himes Ave, Tampa, FL 33614

 47. Cine Bistro

-Cinebistro, a luxury dinner and a movie theater, with 2 locations in the bay area, is a great choice for those who would like the convenience of dining pre-show without the need to find a separate restaurant.
+Cinebistro, a luxury dinner and a movie theater is a great choice for those who would like the convenience of dining pre-show without the need to find a separate restaurant.
 Orders are taken pre-movie as to not bother guests, and most meals arrive before the previews have ended.
 Other benefits include: 21 and up admission, a full bar, and a great location in Tampa’s scenic Hyde Park Village.
 Special classic films are screened every Tuesday.
 One of the highlights this year is a special screening of White Christmas on December 15th and 16th.
 Visit the Cinebistro website to conveniently reserve your seats online.